-A valid Bishop’s University or Champlain College student ID card serves as your library card.
-Cards for external and reciprocal borrowers are issued at the Circulation Desk.
-Please note that proper identification (e.g. driver’s license, Medicare card, or a card from a university consortium, e.g. CRÉPUQ, OCUL, POLE) must be presented in order to receive a library issued ID card.
+A valid student, staff or faculty ID card serves as your library card.
+Cards for community borrowers are issued at the Library Services Desk, in the main lobby of the LLC.
+Please note that a valid identification must be presented in order to receive a library issued ID card.

 Library cards must be presented for each transaction.
 A library card is to be used by the registered owner only and should not be loaned to others.
 Any fines incurred are the responsibility of the card owner.
 The library is not responsible for loaned, lost, or damaged cards.
-For the user’s protection, all lost or stolen cards should be reported to the Circulation Desk and Residence and Conference Services immediately.
+For the user’s protection, all lost or stolen cards should be reported to the Library Services Desk of your home institution.

 Quick Reference Charts

 General and reserve materials may be renewed unless another user has placed a hold on the item.
-Laptops may only be renewed if there are additional units available for loan.
-Reserve renewals must be done in person at the library with a valid student card.
+Reserve renewals must be done in person at the library with a valid library card.
 Renewals of general material may be done on-line or in person at the library.
-Telephone renewals are granted only under exceptional circumstances.
-Once an item is returned to the Circulation Desk, regardless of the due date, the loan is completed.
+Once an item is returned to the Library Services Desk, regardless of the due date, the loan is completed.

 Holds and Recalls

 Students may place holds on any material which is signed out by another user.
 Placing a hold on an item prevents the material from being renewed.
-Returned items will be held at the Circulation Desk for 4 days for general books, 2 hours for overnight Reserve material, and 15 minutes for the In-Library-Use-Only Reserve material.
-Please make recall and hold requests at the Circulation Desk.
-There is a maximum of 10 requests per borrower.
-A borrower cannot place a hold on a book he/she already has signed out or which is currently available in the library.
-Items on extended loan to faculty or graduate students can be recalled for use by students after two weeks.
+Returned items will be held at the Library Services Desk for 7 days for general books, 2 hours for overnight Reserve material, and 15 minutes for the 2 hour Reserve material.
+There is a maximum of 50 requests per borrower.
+A borrower cannot place a hold on a book he/she already has signed out or which is currently available in the library unless the item is from storage.

 Returning Library Materials

-Reserve and overdue materials must be handed directly to a staff member at the Circulation Desk to be considered returned.
-Regular returns can be deposited either in the return slot at the Circulation Desk or in the return slot at the front door of the library.
+Reserve and overdue materials must be handed directly to a staff member at the Library Services Desk to be considered returned.
+Regular returns can be deposited either in the return slot at the Library Services Desk or in the external book return outside of the front door of the LLC.

 Overdue & Fine Rates

-All items are to be returned directly to the John Bassett Memorial Library by their due dates.
-Users are responsible for returning library materials by the date and time stamped on the date due slip.
+All items are to be returned directly to the LLC by their due dates.
+Users are responsible for returning library materials by the date stamped on the date due slip.
 The fines on overdue material continue to accumulate at the rates listed below until the material is either returned or declared lost by the borrower.
-Fines are paid at the Circulation Desk during operating hours.
+Fines are paid at the Library Services Desk during operating hours.

-- General materials which include books, videos, DVDs, and compact discs are assessed at a fine of $0.50 per day per item, until it reaches a maximum fine of $60.00.
-These materials are invoiced after 21 days overdue.
+- General materials which include books, videos and compact discs are assessed at a fine of $0.50 per day per item, until it reaches a maximum fine of $20.00.
+These materials are invoiced after 47 days overdue.

-The charge for invoiced material includes a $20.00 invoicing fee, the replacement cost of the item, and the accumulated fine.
-If the invoiced item is returned before it is replaced, the accumulated fine will be charged and the invoicing fee will be reduced to $10.00.
+The charge for invoiced material includes a $30.00 invoicing fee, the replacement cost of the item, and the accumulated fine.
+If the invoiced item is returned before it is replaced, the accumulated fine will be charged and the invoicing fee will be waived.
 If the item has been replaced, the replacement cost will also be charged.
-The fine on overdue material continues to accumulate at the rates listed above until the item is either returned or declared lost by the borrower.
-If a borrower loses an item he/she should report this to the Circulation Desk immediately.
-If the material is returned, users are still responsible for the overdue fine and invoicing fee.
+The fine on overdue material continues to accumulate at the rates listed above until the item is either returned or declared lost by the borrower or reaches the maximum fine.
+If a borrower loses an item he/she should report this to the Library Services Desk immediately.
+If the material is returned, users are still responsible for the overdue fine.